-If you want to throw the ultimate beach or pool party this summer, serve some really cool food to your guests, like these starfish shaped chicken patties.
+If you want to throw the ultimate beach or pool party this summer, serve some really cool food to your guests, like these starfish shaped chicken nuggets.

 Over the years I’ve hosted a lot of parties and have found that my party guests love chips and dip, as well as, chicken nuggets, so I morphed the two together to create this fun beach themed snack.